codeclimate/codeclimate-rubocop/config/contents/lint/empty_file.md

-This cop enforces that Ruby source files are not empty.
+Enforces that Ruby source files are not empty.

 ### Example:
     # bad